 BAM & FCM

-Business As Missions (BAM) and The Foundations of Counseling Ministry school (FCM)
+Business As Missions (BAM) and The Foundations for Counseling Ministry school (FCM)

 Mark and Å sa have each served with Youth With A Mission (YWAM) since 1983.
 Mark grew up in Albany, New York, while Å sa in Vassa Finland.
-They meet in 1986 while servering with YWAM in Amsterdam, The Netherlands, and were married in 1987.
-While serving in Amsterdam they spent seven years serving with the Global Outreach Teams, a short term evengelism ministry that traveled throughout Europe and Eastern Europe.
-In there final five years there Mark led the Homefront effort for a project that planted churches throughout Siberia (Russia), while corrdinating several medical projects ino those same cities.
+They meet in 1986 while serving with YWAM in Amsterdam, The Netherlands, and were married in 1987.
+While serving in Amsterdam they spent seven years serving with the Global Outreach Teams, a short term evangelism ministry that traveled throughout Europe and Eastern Europe.
+In there final five years there Mark led the Homefront effort for a project that planted churches throughout Siberia (Russia), while coordinating several medical projects into those same cities.

 In 1997 they moved to Colorado Springs, Colorado to serve with YWAM Strategic Frontiers (YWAMSF).
 YWAMSF is focused on reach the least reached people groups on the planet through church planting, while addressing the practical needs of the poor and those who are the victims of injustice.
 For 12 years Mark served as the Homefront Director for a work amongst Muslims in Central Asia.
 Mark and Å sa have also staffed the Crossroads Discipleship Training School in recent years.
-Today, Mark leads the Business as Mission team and Å sa the Foundations of Counseling Ministry school.
-They have four children; Benjamin (23), Danielle (21), Amanda (19) and Hanna (13).
+Today, Mark leads the Business as Mission team and is the school Director for the Business and Entrepreneurship Discipleship Training School (BEDTS) and Å sa is the school Director for the Foundations for Counseling Ministry school.
+They have four children; Benjamin (24), Danielle (22), Amanda (20) and Hanna (14).